 How can you convince kids to get more magnesium?

-Foods that are magnesium-rich include leafy green veggies, dark chocolate, beans, nuts, seeds, avocados, fish, whole grains, yogurt, bananas, and dried fruit.
-Unless your child likes and eats many of these foods on a regular basis, he or she may have low magnesium levels.
-Smoothies are a great way to introduce magnesium without being obvious about it: a dark chocolate, nut, avocado, dark leafy greens, and banana smoothie can be amazing.
-Throw all these ingredients into a blender, add some milk and enjoy!
+Magnesium-rich foods include leafy green veggies, dark chocolate, beans, nuts, seeds, avocados, fish, whole grains, yogurt, bananas, and dried fruit.
+Unless your child likes and eats many of these foods regularly, he or she may have low magnesium levels.
+Smoothies are a great way to introduce magnesium without being obvious: a dark chocolate, nut, avocado, dark leafy greens, and banana smoothie can be unique.
+Throw all these ingredients into a blender, add some milk, and enjoy!

 Other ways to incorporate more magnesium-rich foods into your diet is to sprinkle nuts and/or seeds on cereal or yogurt, snack on bananas and dried fruit, choose whole-grain cereals and breads, and make desserts that incorporate nuts, seeds, and dried fruit.

-Supplements are another way to incorporate enough magnesium into your daily diet, and a very important one because the USDA says the level of magnesium in foods had dropped by more than half in the last 100 years.
+Supplements are another way to incorporate enough magnesium into your daily diet, and they are very important because the USDA says the level of magnesium in foods has dropped by more than half in the last 100 years.

-It’s best to select a multivitamin/mineral or multi-mineral supplement that offers a balance of minerals.
-Discuss your child’s magnesium supplement needs with a knowledgeable healthcare professional and be sure to let the professional know about your child’s dietary magnesium intake.
+Selecting a multivitamin/mineral or multi-mineral supplement that balances minerals is best.
+Discuss your child’s magnesium supplement needs with a knowledgeable healthcare professional, and be sure to let the professional know about your child’s dietary magnesium intake.

 Sources: